hyperledger-archives/composer-sample-networks/packages/CarAuction-Network/README.md

 ## View the Blockchain

-You can inspect the blocks and transaction created by Hyperledger during the course of the auction using the Hyperledger Explorer, which is running [here](http://9.20.92.25:9090).
+You can inspect the blocks and transaction created by Hyperledger during the course of the auction using the Hyperledger Explorer.
+Details TBD.

 ## Reset the Auction